-When Ohio finally launches sports betting next year, casinos and their iGaming apps may have a choice of helplines.
-The state’s longtime problem gambling hotline or 1-800-GAMBLER, the number that the National Council on Problem Gambling will soon adopt, could both be options for Ohioans.
+When Ohio finally launches sports betting next year, casinos and their sports betting apps may have a choice of helplines.
+Ohio’s problem gambling hotline or 1-800-GAMBLER, the number that the National Council on Problem Gambling will soon adopt, could both be options for Ohioans.

 The provision is buried deep in the 121-page draft of rules being considered by the Casino Control Commission before Ohio’s sports betting launch.
 That launch is coming on Jan.
 1, 2023.

 Most states with their own helplines and call centers require casinos to publish the state’s number in advertising.
 Ohio plans to provide operators with a dealer’s choice.

 “It’s been the properties asking to be able to use 1-800-GAMBLER as opposed to the local number,” says Derek Longmeier, executive director of the Problem Gambling Network of Ohio.
 “I would much rather they use 1-800-GAMBLER on multiple-state advertising, for example, as opposed to having to putting 30 different state numbers on an ad where nobody can actually see any of them.”

 That has been a goal of the NCPG’s effort to strike a deal with New Jersey’s Council on Compulsive Gambling.
 The affiliate has owned and used 1-800-GAMBLER for decades.

 NCPG executive director Keith Whyte is pushing to “harmonize” the many toll-free helplines.
 This effort is backed by the American Gaming Association and the National Football League.

 The NCPG is using $2 million of a $6 million donation from the NFL to improve a fractured helpline system.
 The system results in multiple phone numbers on advertising that airs nationally during sporting events.